lukasmahler/lukasmahler.github.io/_pages/about.md

 I am a Ph.D. student in economics at the [University of Mannheim](https://www.vwl.uni-mannheim.de/en).
 My research interests are in Macroeconomics and Labor Economics with a focus on socioeconomic inequalities and intergenerational mobility.

 This website is currently under construction.
-A profile picture will follow soon.